oddballteam/magnifier/README.md

 A spike for a tool to reveal the individual and team contributions that employees have made to its projects.

+### Master Key

+**You will need our master key** to work with the application.
+More details can be found on our [Encrypted Credentials wiki page](https://github.com/oddballio/magnifier/wiki/Encrypted-Credentials).

+Here's how to get your master key setup:

+1. To maintain security around this key, it will be shared via the [Keybase app](https://keybase.io/)
+2. Ping our Slack `#oddball-tools` room, and request for someone to send you the key via Keybase
+3. Create a file `config/master.key` file in your local Magnifier repo (this file is already part of our [`.gitignore` file](https://github.com/oddballio/magnifier/blob/master/.gitignore))
+4. Add the `master` key to the file

+Run `bin/setup` to install dependencies, copy git hooks and bootstrap local development db.

 ## Native Installation

 At its core, Magnifier is comprised of a Rails backend, and a React frontend.
 Here are the associated dependencies you'll need: